neil323423/waves/README.md

 Once everything is set up, head over to http://localhost:3000 to experience Waves running smoothly on your local machine!

-## Deploying Waves on your own server:
-> [!NOTE]
-> A Domain or Subdomain is no longer required for this.
+## Self-Hosting:

-1. Login your server
+1. Login your server.
-2. Go to your server terminal
+2. Open the terminal.
-3. Run the commands bellow
+3. Run the commands bellow:

 ```bash
 sudo git clone https://github.com/xojw/waves